 Financial assistance documents offer the following information for each spouse:

-- Page 2: A list showing all course titles, codes, costs, and start and end dates — Confirm that this information is correct.
-These are the only courses for which payment is authorized.
+- Page 2: A list showing all course titles, codes, costs, and start and end dates — Confirm the information is correct.
+These are the only courses for which payment is authorized

 Do not invoice.
-Schools can have spouses edit their financial assistance document as long as it has not been approved.
-If the class has already started, schools may contact the Education, Training and Licensing team via email or by calling 334-517-6160 for financial assistance edit questions and concerns.
+Schools can have spouses edit their financial assistance document if it has not been approved.
+If the class has already started, schools may contact the Education, Training, and Licensing team via email or by calling 334-517-6160 for financial assistance edit questions and concerns.
 The spouse also has the option to delete a financial assistance document or courses on a financial assistance document prior to approval or class start.

 The My Career Advancement Account Scholarship program will NOT pay for classes or programs if the spouse begins classes without an approved financial assistance document.

 19. Which schools are eligible to apply to participate in the My Career Advancement Account Scholarship program?

 School applicants must offer well-established programs of study in portable career fields that lead to gainful employment.
 Refer to the ‘For Institutions’ page on the My Career Advancement Account Portal for eligibility and on-boarding steps.
 Schools must have operated as a school for a minimum of two years and not be located in a building used as a personal residence.

 - The school must be fully approved by an accrediting body recognized by the Department of Education.
 No candidate or provisional status is allowed.